 Issuing Financial Institute (IFI) is an institution that has the authority to offer financial services like accounts, loans, wallets, payment processing, and many more.

-Fusion has partnered with leading IFIs like RBL and IDFC, and its open platform is backed by these IFIs.
+Fusion partners with leading IFIs and its open platform is backed by these IFIs.
 Zeta is the Technology Service Provider (TSP), while the actual accounts and money are being stored and maintained by the IFI.